jhudsy/blunderbuss/BACKEND.md

 # Getting puzzles

 Puzzles are selected using spaced repetition.
 Whenever a user logs into the system (or once a day, whichever is more frequent), the user's games are retrieved from lichess.
 The PGN will contain entries such as `24.
 Bxh6?? { (8.10 -> 1.22) Blunder. f6 was best. }` The board position for this puzzle will be the game following move 23.

-If the user selects f6 then they have answered the puzzle correctly, any other move is incorrect.
+**Move Validation with Stockfish:**

+Unlike traditional puzzle systems that require an exact move match, this system uses Stockfish evaluation to determine correctness:

+- The client evaluates both the initial position and the position after the user's move using Stockfish.js (depth 15)
+- Each centipawn evaluation is converted to a win probability: `50 + 50 * (2 / (e^(-0.00368*cp) + 1) - 1)`
+- A move is correct if win likelihood doesn't decrease by more than 10%
+- This allows multiple valid moves while still catching blunders and serious mistakes

+The original best move from the PGN annotation (e.g., "f6" in the example above) is still stored in the database and used for hints, but any move maintaining the position's win likelihood is accepted.

 Puzzles are selected for the user based on spaced repetition.
 Each puzzle has a selection weight, as the user answers the puzzles correctly this selection weight decreases, while incorrect answers increase it.
 Puzzles are randomly selected based on this selection weight.
 The more times the puzzle is answered correctly, the faster the selection weight decreases. **Users should only get puzzles from their own games**.